ansible-collections/ansible-inclusion/README.md

 ## Submission process

 All new collections submitted for inclusion MUST satisfy the [Collection Requirements](https://github.com/ansible-collections/overview/blob/main/collection_requirements.rst).
-Before submitting, please appreciate time of volunteer reviewers by making sure your collection satisfy the requirements.
+Before submitting, please appreciate the time of volunteer reviewers by making sure your collection satisfies the requirements.

 If there are any questions, feel free to ask for clarifications in the discussion described below and/or in the `#ansible-community` [Matrix/IRC channel](https://docs.ansible.com/ansible/latest/community/communication.html#real-time-chat).